Grooming

 Yorkies can have a shorter haircut or opt for a longer cut.

-Before we continue, you need to understand the Yorkshire Terrier’s coat.
-And, his coat isn’t what you’d call a regular dog coat.
+Before I continue, you need to understand the Yorkshire Terrier’s coat.
+His coat isn’t what you’d call a regular dog coat.
 Most dogs have double coats that work to keep them warm in the winter and cool in the summer.
-The underlayer sheds all year round, but heavily during the shedding season.
-Where they have to make way for the new seasons’ jacket.
+The underlayer sheds all year round but heavily during the shedding season.
+During this heavy shed, they make room for the new season’s jacket.

-But not the Yorkie, he likes to do things differently.
-The Yorkie does not have an undercoat, and instead, he has a single layer of hair.
+But not the Yorkie.
+He likes to do things differently.
+The Yorkie does not have an undercoat like other dogs.
+Instead, he has a single layer of hair.
 It is fine and silky, much like human hair.
 Yes, his hair falls out, but it doesn’t really shed.
 If you think about your own hair, it falls out lightly across the year, and it is the same with the Yorkie.

 Long haired Yorkshire Terrier Running